apideck-libraries/sdk-python/docs/sdks/connections/README.md

         },
     })

-    if res is not None:
+    if res.create_connection_response is not None:
         # handle response
         pass